nus-cs2103-AY2223S2/tp/docs/UserGuide.md

  A note looks like this.
 </div>

-* **Tip**: Useful information to help you enhance your skills with CLIpboard, will be shown like this:
+* **Tip**: Useful information to help you enhance your skills with CLIpboard will be shown like this:
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A tip looks like this.
 </div>